A Bird Lands on the Wrong Branch

 The Atlas Entry: Looking at the Island from Itanhaém

 You cannot land on Snake Island.
-The federal closure is absolute: no exceptions for tourists, journalists, eco-tour operators, or amateur naturalists.
+The federal closure is absolute.
 Unauthorized landings are prosecuted under Brazilian environmental law.
 The Navy patrols the surrounding waters.
-The relevant question for the curious traveler, therefore, is not how to reach the island but how to look at it without breaking federal law.
+The relevant question for the curious traveler is not how to reach the island but how to look at it without breaking federal law.

-The island is visible, in clear weather, from the coastal town of Itanhaém in São Paulo state — a small municipality of roughly one hundred thousand people on the southern coast of the São Paulo metropolitan region.
-The island lies approximately 33 kilometers offshore and appears as a low forested silhouette on the southern horizon, most visible at sunset.
-Chartered fishing boats from the Itanhaém and Peruíbe harbors will, for a fee, run sightseeing trips that approach the legal exclusion zone — typically a radius of a few hundred meters around the shore — and circle the island.
+The island is visible, in clear weather, from the coastal town of Itanhaém in São Paulo state.
+It lies approximately 33 kilometers offshore and appears as a low forested silhouette on the southern horizon, most visible at sunset.
+Chartered fishing boats from the Itanhaém and Peruíbe harbors will, for a fee, run sightseeing trips that approach the legal exclusion zone — typically a radius of a few hundred meters — and circle the island.
 The boats do not land.
-Reputable operators will not even attempt to.
-Photography from the water is permitted; landing is not.
+Reputable operators will not attempt to.

 Standing on the Itanhaém shore and looking at the silhouette of Queimada Grande on the horizon is a strange experience.
-The island is small, beautiful, distant, and, in the absence of any reference, indistinguishable from any other forested coastal islet.
-The fact that its forest is full of one of the most dangerous predators on Earth is invisible at thirty-three kilometers.
+The island is small, beautiful, distant, and indistinguishable from any other forested coastal islet.
+The fact that its forest is full of one of the most lethally evolved ambush predators on Earth is invisible at thirty-three kilometers.
 What is visible is a green ridge above the water and a working lighthouse blinking after dark.
-What is true is that the most thoroughly evolved ambush predator on the South Atlantic seaboard is on that ridge, in the lower canopy, watching for birds.
-The Brazilian state has decided, against most of human conservation precedent, that the right thing to do is to leave it alone.
-The decision is unusual.
-It also appears, on the available evidence, to be correct.
+What is true is that the snakes are on that ridge, in the lower canopy, watching for birds.
+The Brazilian state has decided to leave it that way.

 Frequently Asked Questions